Important Travel Tips From Mexican Insurance Store

 - Don’t be a loud, obnoxious, overly complaining boor.
 Ever!
 Whether traveling or not.

-Seriously, do keep abreast of the forever changing situation in Mexico.
+Seriously, be aware of the ever changing situation in Mexico.
 Talk to people who have recently (within the last 3-4 months) been there.
 Get their perspective.
 Don’t rely on people who have never been or only have anecdotal stories about their brother’s friend who, for no reason wound up in a Mexican jail.

-Avoid sensational or out of date info from the news media, TV shows, movies, pulp thrillers and especially Facebook and what passes for news on the internet.
+Because of this, it’s wise to avoid sensational or out of date info from the news media, TV shows, movies, pulp thrillers and especially Facebook and what passes for news on the internet.
 Remember, the ‘News’ is not there to inform you.
-It’s sole purpose is to keep you angry and afraid.
+Above all, it’s sole purpose is to keep you angry and afraid.
 Watch 20 minutes of any newscast and then see how you’re feeling.
 When one is angry and afraid, one can be manipulated into believing or doing anything, no matter how abhorrant.

 Mexico is a warm and wonderful place to visit offering some of the best beaches, weather, culture, and hospitality anywhere in the world.
 More than 15 Million people visit Mexico each year with nothing but sunburn and great stories.
 Few places in the world offer all the benefits that Mexico does.